THE RETIREMENT SOURCE

 A competent strategist will take into account as many potential happenings as practical even considering rare but potentially catastrophic events.
 He will then assign probabilities of occurrence to each along with likely payoffs.
 It's important to note that payoffs are two-sided.
 That means most occurrences could have both positive and negative consequences.
 The strategist will then take action in measured steps relative to the probability/payoff potential.
 Finally, the strategist will regularly update the probability grid and adjust tactics accordingly.

-Opportunity Out of Chaos.
 While we do not know anything for certain about the future, we do have history as a guideline.
 We never know until after the fact what the highest or lowest value of a given item is.
 But, we do have massive amounts of historical data that help us to understand relative valuation.

 Economists and investment strategists frequently talk about the concept of "reversion to the mean".
 Most people would call that the "law of averages".
 Over very long periods of time a given economic series tends to fluctuate around the long-term average for that period.